coverclock/com-diag-hazer/README.md

            -8          Use eight data bits for DEVICE.
            -A ADDRESS  Send sentences to ADDRESS.
            -C          Ignore bad checksums.
-           -D DEVICE   Use DEVICE.
+           -D DEVICE   Use DEVICE for input or output.
            -E          Like -R but use ANSI escape sequences.
            -F          Like -E but refresh at 1Hz.
            -I PIN      Take 1PPS from GPIO input PIN (requires -D).
            -L FILE     Log sentences to FILE.
+           -M PRN      Enable phantom satellite monitoring for PRN.
            -O          Output sentences to DEVICE.
            -P PORT     Send to or receive from PORT.
            -R          Print a report on standard output.
+           -S SOURCE   Use SOURCE for input.
            -V          Print release, vintage, and revision on standard output.
-           -W NMEA     Collapse escapes, append checksum, and write to DEVICE.
+           -W STRING   Collapse escapes, append checksum, write STRINGs to DEVICE.
            -X          Enable message expiration test mode.
            -b BPS      Use BPS bits per second for DEVICE.
            -c          Take 1PPS from DCD (requires -D and implies -m).